 - ID’s can be applied only when certain conditions are met.

-To enter the management page, go to Design using Ultimate Forms and click on Item ID settings.
+To enter the management page, go to Design and click on Item IDs.

 You are presented with the selection of text column from list.
 Select a column you want to store the generated ID in.

 You can specify whether to create the ID just once, on item creation, on each update or both.
 You must select at least one form.

 You can also make the system prevent manual editing by hiding the column from the New and Edit forms.

 NOTE: Prevent manual editing feature does not turn the column into a read-only column; it can still be edited in Datasheet view or in Document Information Panel.
 If needed, it can be made hidden under the content type settings

 - Regular characters – any character, letter or number can be used, except for those reserved for functions.
 The characters will be used in the ID verbatim.

 - Column values – inserts current value of any column from the current item.
 You can use the column picker or just enter any column name surrounded by square brackets, such as “[Title]” (without the quotation marks).

 - Functions – special functions, performing operations on data or inserting data not present in the current item.
 The first type of functions look like $function(), while the second type look like column value except for the fact that the function name is a reserved word.